nomike/nomikes_python_challenges/chapters/2/2.2/index.md

 It is a `TypeError`, so it looks that there is something wrong with the type of a variable.
 The description gives us more details: It complains about not being able to concatenate an integer to a string.

-What we have just discovered is, that apart from being dynamically typed, it is also strongly typed.
+What we have just discovered is, that apart from being dynamically typed, python is also strongly typed.

 ## Strong typing

 Python is a strongly typed language.
-That means, that variables do have a type and that the type matters when performing operations on them.
+That means, that variables do have a type and that that type matters when performing operations on them.

 As you have seen in the example above, python complained that it can't concatenate an integer to a string.